-Using the Winning Habits of Top Athletes to Fuel Your Success
+Using the Winning Habits of Top Athletes to Fuel Your Success Developing a daily routine is a key to athletic success and it can also help your business.

 You may not think competitive athletes have anything in common with entrepreneurs, but it turns out the same strategies top athletes use to win are the same strategies used to win in business.
 Dr. Jason Selk helped the St. Louis Cardinals win two World Series while serving as director of mental training.
 His new book, Organize Tomorrow Today. applies those same winning strategies he used with athletes to the business world.